Reapplication to Medical School: What You Need to Know

 That brings us to the end of this guide.
 Our intention here was to help guide you through all the essential information to come to your own conclusion about your application.
 Whether you’ve decided to have another go, move on to something else or are still unsure about what you want, we hope that we have highlighted all of the information that you need to make an informed decision!

 If you’ve decided to reapply, remember that you should try to utilise the best resources available to guarantee your success.
-You can fully guarantee your place in medical school with the 6med Complete Bundle, which provides support for your Personal Statement, UCAT and Interview!
+You can fully guarantee your place in medical school with the 6med Medicine Mastery Bundle, which provides support for your Personal Statement, UCAT and Interview!
 If you somehow do not get your place at medical school, you’ll be able to use our resources for your application, free of charge!
 Learn more about our guarantee or explore all of the resources included in the bundle.

 complete bundle ps ucat interview